Gabitril Side Effects

 Generic Name: tiagabine

-Note: This document contains side effect information about tiagabine.
-Some of the dosage forms listed on this page may not apply to the brand name Gabitril.
+Note: This page contains information about the side effects of tiagabine.
+Some of the dosage forms included on this document may not apply to the brand name Gabitril.

-Some side effects of Gabitril may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for Gabitril may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to tiagabine: oral capsule, oral tablet

 Along with its needed effects, some unwanted effects may be caused by tiagabine (the active ingredient contained in Gabitril).
 In the event that any of these side effects may occur, if they do occur they may need medical attention.